adrwxyz/adrw.xyz/notes/books/2019-08-19-letters-to-the-church.md

 Our lives are already busy, what if we don't have time to serve?

-> "In all things I have shown you that by working hard in this way we must help the weak and remember the words of the Lord Jesus, how he himself said, `‘It is more blessed to give than to receive.’`” - Acts 20:35 (ESV)
+> "In all things I have shown you that by working hard in this way we must help the weak and remember the words of the Lord Jesus, how he himself said, `‘It is more blessed to give than to receive.’`" - Acts 20:35 (ESV)

 God promised that those who give will be most blessed.
 Takers are miserable, focused on themselves.
 Jesus saves us by leading us to humility, and thus happiness.